History of Virginia Beach, Virginia: The King Neptune Statue

 The King Neptune statue was built in honor of the Neptune Festival, which is a local festival held each September.

-2019: Something in the Water Festival
+2019: Something in the Water music festival

 Virginia Beach native Pharrell Williams organized an oceanfront festival called Something in the Water.
 The event was, in part, a response to negativity surrounding the annual arrival of college students for spring break previously known as "Greekfest".
 The event featured other popular music performers from the area including Missy Elliot and Timbaland.
 Appearances were made by Jay-Z and Snoop Dogg.
 Other activities included sports demonstrations, arts and technology experiences, professional networking, and an open-air church.

 2019 Virginia Beach Shooting

 On May 31, 2019, a mass shooting occurred at a municipal building in the Princess Anne area of Virginia Beach, Virginia.
 The gunman, DeWayne Craddock, who was a disgruntled city employee, fatally shot 12 people and wounded four others.
 He was then shot dead by responding police officers.